An Efficient Modular Exponentiation Proof Scheme: Acknowledgements

 \section{Acknowledgements}

-The first author thanks Yves Gallot for his invaluable advice on this paper and for his continued development of Genefer and its contribution to PrimeGrid, as well as the remainder of the PrimeGrid administrators, without either of which the premise of our development would have never been realized.
+The author thanks his advisor, Yves Gallot, not only for his invaluable advice for this paper, but also for his continued development of Genefer and its contribution to PrimeGrid, without either of which the author would never have realized the application of number theory to distributed computing, as well as the PrimeGrid administrators, for their rapid integration and diligent testing of our implementation into the PrimeGrid servers.

+The author thanks the Open Science Grid (OSG) for providing CPU and GPU computational resources for the testing of our proof scheme at PrimeGrid using the new version of Genefer.
+This research was done using services provided by the OSG Consortium \cite{osg07}\cite{osg09}, which is supported by the National Science Foundation awards \#2030508 and \#1836650.